 We were hiking on Sentier La Corniche of Secteur de la Diable, part of an 8.2 km series of loop trails of ‘intermediate’ difficulty, leading to an observation deck that offers a superb view of the Lac Monroe valley and the Mont Tremblant highlands.

-The Park has three sectors.
+Parc national du Mont Tremblant, is a quintessential Laurentian Mountains park and has three sectors.
 The two other being Secteur Pimbina-Saint-Donat and Secteur de L’Assomption.

 Before we started for the National Park, we visited Mont Tremblant Village.
 Below, the family members are looking anticipatingly at the next adventure – Parc du national Mont Tremblant.
 This is a view of the north from Mont Tremblant (village/resort) showing Laurentian mountains and Lac Supérieur (Quebec).
 Tremblant’s North Side also gives an easy access to the Parc national du Mont-Tremblant.
 Covering 1510 sq. km, the park represents 20% of Québec’s protected areas.